-My aim with all my photographic and video work is to create something that tells a story and has emotional resonance.
+My aim with all my photographic work is to create something that tells a story and has emotional resonance.
 Primarily, I work in a documentary style and I seek out those moments of beauty amid the often-chaotic world around me.
-Photography has given me the gift of travel and interacting with people in a whole new way.

-Apart from my own ongoing projects, I have worked with museums, musicians, private and public individuals, magazines and newspapers.
-I‘m available for commissions across the UK and beyond.
-Please don’t hesitate to get in touch to discuss your potential project.
+Besides my own ongoing projects, I have worked with museums, musicians, private and public individuals, magazines and newspapers.

 Watford was meant to be a temporary move.
 I’d been living in a Travelodge on the M4 when a former boss offered me a room in his house.
 This won’t be long, something in between, something suitably transient.
 Then, somehow, a month became five years.